 Many families have been impacted by the COVID-19 pandemic right here in our community.
 When the Rodarte Community Center was closed in mid-March due to the Governor’s Stay at Home orders to keep the virus from spreading, many children that attended the After School Program at the Rodarte Community Center found themselves without vital resources.

-The Center was a safe haven for these students afterschool to receive help with homework, have dinner, and engage with their peers while their parents were at work.
-As this option was no longer available, some families were struggling with completing classwork as they navigated online learning, many without computers; others missed the meals the Center provided to help feed their children; and the social aspect that the Center offered.
+The Center was a safe haven for these students after school to receive help with homework, have dinner, and engage with their peers while their parents were at work.
+As this option was no longer available, some families struggled with completing classwork as they navigated online learning, many without computers; others missed the meals the Center provided to help feed their children; and the social aspect offered by the Center.

 In the summer of 2018, the Rodarte Community Center installed new software called Brightwheel as a means to improve security and access to the building.
-One of the most impactful features of this software is the App that it offered with the ability to communicate with families that attended the facility for both the Fun in the Sun program and the After School Program.
-Coordinators could share lesson plans with parents and it was an avenue to post photos and daily activities with those families attending the programs, which increased parent engagement.
+One of the most impactful features of this software is the App that offers the ability to communicate with families that attended the facility for both the Fun in the Sun program and the After School Program.
+Coordinators could share lesson plans with parents, and it was an avenue to post photos and daily activities with those families attending the programs, which increased parent engagement.

 During the last few months, the staff at the Rodarte Community Center were able to take this program one step further and continue to communicate with these students and parents.
 They provided resources for reading, activities, and exercise.
 They reached out to these families on a regular basis to make sure they were doing okay during the quarantine.